pravchand/pravchand/README.md

 -->
 I'm Praveen Devarajan, a [Computer Science/Public Policy](https://capp.uchicago.edu/) grad student at the University of Chicago 🎓

-- I am currently working as a Data Scientist/Researcher with [UChicago Institute for Climate and Sustainable Growth](https://climate.uchicago.edu/) where I help develop ML products to detect violations of the Clean Air Act.
+- I work as a Data Scientist/Researcher with [UChicago Institute for Climate and Sustainable Growth](https://climate.uchicago.edu/), where I help develop ML products to detect violations of the Clean Air Act.
 I am also a DRW fellow, through which I assist in understanding the effect of Time-Of-Use pricing of electricity on consumer behavior.

-- I worked as a Data Engineer with [Ballotpedia](https://ballotpedia.org/) where I built a pipeline to extract, clean, and load data for more than 100,000 candidates contesting local elections in the US.
+- I worked as a Data Engineer with [Ballotpedia](https://ballotpedia.org/), where I built a pipeline to extract, clean, and load data for more than 100,000 candidates contesting local elections in the US.

-- I also help build the backend of a sustainability-based startup called [Solom](https://solom.earth)
+- I also help build the backend of a sustainability-based startup called [Solom](https://solom.earth).

 ![Python](https://img.shields.io/badge/Code-Python-informational?style=flat&logo=python&color=3776AB)